avineshwar/secretgrind/README.md

 		Total bytes tainted: 24
 		==123==

 	By default, Secretgrind provides a short summary of each tainted memory region.
-In this run, the 24 bytes of `range [0x51ec040 - 0x51ec057]` are tainted (this may vary on your platform).
+In this run, the 24 bytes of `range [0x51ec040 - 0x51ec057]` are tainted (this is the number of characters read from the file tainted.txt).
 It also indicates the "type" of the memory that is tainted, here `malloc` since the variable `char *s` was malloc()'ed.
 Other keywords you might see here are: `fmmap` for mapp()'ed files, `mmap` for non-file mapp()'ed memory regions, `stack`, `global`, and `other` for anything else.

 6. To get more information about the taint, such as the stacktrace that led to it, or how the block was allocated (in the case of `malloc()`'ed and `mmap()`'ed regions), use option **--summary-verbose=yes**: